hillel-lerner/MolPatcher/README.md

 ## Project Roadmap

-* **Steric Clash Resolution**: Implementing automatic ligand rotation to prevent steric clashed from occuring between the patch and the base molecule (protein) as a whole.
+* **Steric Clash Resolution**: Implementing automated ligand rotation to prevent steric clashes from occuring between the patch and the base molecule (protein) as a whole.
 * **Advanced Deletion**: Implementing network-connectivity logic to prune atoms more reliably than distance-based methods.